 Why You Should Write the Executive Summary First

-Writing the Executive Summary first forces you to articulate your rationale and develop the elements of persuasion.
-It then provides you with a foundation to build that rationale into the rest of the proposal, and enables you to achieve a fully integrated presentation.
+Writing the Executive Summary first forces you to articulate your reasons and develop the elements of persuasion.
+It then provides you with a foundation to build that rationale into the proposal, and enables you to achieve a fully integrated presentation.

 Why You Should Write the Executive Summary Last